ivh/tmy.se/content/brew-update.md

 [#12
 IPA](https://docs.google.com/document/d/1vFmse8UVpOZCY0I7zW-6e07gu71LuNt8xSfLO0ZxsV4/edit?usp=sharing).
 Finally, we also gave in to the trend and made an India Pale Ale, first time dry-hopping from day 8 to 12.
-I bottled it today and it will stay at room-temperature for a little less than two weeks, as usual.
+I bottled it today (see picture above, together with #11) and it will stay at room-temperature for a little less than two weeks, as usual.
 Report on how it tuned out will follow.

 The next two batches are most likely to be a dark Lager (Münchner Dunkles) and a proper re-creation of the #8 Weißbier.
 This time with yeast starters to have